NATIONAL DISABILITY EMPLOYMENT AWARENESS MONTH - October 2014

 Because We Are EQUAL To The Task

 Held each October, National Disability Employment Awareness Month (NDEAM) is a national campaign that raises awareness about disability employment issues and celebrates the many and varied contributions of America's workers with disabilities.
-The theme for 2013 is "Because We Are EQUAL to the Task."
+The theme for 2014 is "Expect.
+Employ.
+Empower."

 Americans With Disabilities Act.